Jaeder42/InitialStatusRedminePlugin/README.md

     Restart your Redmine web servers

     You will need to add Initial to your workflow.
-To see it you need to uncheck:
-    "Only display statuses that are used by this tracker" on the workflow menu.
+To see it you need to uncheck "Only display statuses that are used by this tracker" on the workflow menu.
     From there you can add all the statuses you want to be settable on creation.